-Our people collaborate, share ideas, and co-create positive change for our organisation and city.
+Our people come together to collaborate, share great ideas and opportunities, and co-create positive change for our organisation and city.

-We foster a culture is one of trust and understanding, where honest conversations empower our team, customers and community.

-We value diverse perspectives and always deliver on our promises.
+Our culture is one of trust and understanding, where honest conversations empower our people, customers and community.
+We value diverse perspectives and deliver what we promise.

-Our strength lies in growing our capability to meet community needs and continuously improve our services.
+Our strength is growing our capability to manage community and customer expectations and continuously improve our service delivery.